 The consent must be provided and obtained in a manner that reasonably demonstrates the plan participant's electronic "competence."
 If a change is made in hardware/software that could materially impact actual receipt of the SPD, then new consents advising plan participants of the this change and reminding them that their consent can be withdrawn at any time without charge or penalty must be provided.

-The DOL is currently reviewing ways to expand the 2002 regulations taking into account current technology and best practices while still protecting the rights and interests of plan participants.
-However, additional information has not been released.
-So, for now, employers should take a few moments to carefully examine whether or not electronic distribution is the best option.
+Employers should take a few moments to carefully examine whether or not electronic distribution is the best option.
 If they choose electronic delivery, the employers need to ensure the necessary steps being taken to ensure full compliance.

 This content is being provided as an informational tool.
 It is believed to be accurate at the time of posting and is subject to change.
 It is recommended that plans consult with their own experts or counsel to review all applicable federal and state legal requirements that may apply to their group health plan.
 By providing this information, Meritain Health is not exercising discretionary authority or assuming a plan fiduciary role, nor is Meritain Health providing legal advice.